Exponential & Log Models

 10. Research

-Can you find reliable life expectancy data for the year 2022?
+Notably, data for the last few years are absent from the table.
+Can you find reliable life expectancy data for the last few years?